webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 # Crawl Workflow Settings

+One of the key features of Browsertrix is the ability to refine crawler settings to the exact specifications of your crawl and website.

+Changes to a setting will only apply to subsequent crawls.

+Crawl settings are shown in the crawl workflow detail **Settings** tab and in the archived item **Crawl Settings** tab.

 ## Scope

 Specify the range and depth of your crawl.
+Different settings will be shown depending on whether you chose _Known URLs_ (crawl type of **URL List**) or _Automated Discovery_ (crawl type of **Seeded Crawl**) when creating a new workflow.

 ??? example "Crawling with HTTP basic auth"